 Habitat Areas Habitat Value Description Value of Breeding Bird Assemblage S11 Medium SOV comprise a small block of scrubby broad-leaved plantation woodland.
 Occasional conifers are present but mostly confined to the western end of the SOV.
 The ground layer is dominated by ericaceous species and bracken.
 The Habitat Area is comprised entirely of Heatherknowe SOV.
 Local S12 Medium Two distinct areas of woodland.
 To the east is a dense birch woodland plantation with other occasional broadleaved shrubs.
 The east is dominated by a semi-natural mix of broadleaves though birch is dominant.
 Pools, burns and channels are present in both woods.
 Habitats within the area were not sampled by either a SOV or Quadrat.
-However, the habitats within the area are similar to habitats occurring within part of Heatherknowe and Hill of Blairs SOVs and therefore this area is likely to support a similar breeding assemblage, although possibly less diverse.
+However, the habitats within the area are similar to habitats occurring within part of Heatherknowe and Hill of Blairs SOVs.
+Therefore, this area is likely to support a similar breeding assemblage, although possibly less diverse.
 Local S13 Low A series of improved and horse-grazed semi-improved fields.
 Small copses of broadleaves surrounded by walls are present though the ground flora is species poor.
-Habitats within the area were not surveyed by either SOV or Quadrat.
-However, the habitats within the Habitat Area are similar to habitats represented by Quadrat SL-Bb05 which are representative of the area with the exception of small broad-leaved copses and therefore the area is likely to support a similar or more diverse breeding assemblage.
-Local S14 Low Mature conifer plantation woodland.
+Habitats within the area were partially surveyed by Quadrat SL-Bb04.
+However, the habitats within the Habitat Area are less diverse than the habitats represented by Quadrat SL-Bb04.
+Therefore, the area is likely to support a less diverse breeding assemblage.
+Local

+Habitat Areas Habitat Value Description Value of Breeding Bird Assemblage S14 Low Mature conifer plantation woodland.
 A sizeable portion of this area has been felled, with the remaining portion being dominated by lodgepole pine and spruce.
 Dry heath dominates the rides and is also present under much of the plantation.
 A concrete water storage system is at the centre of this area.
 Habitats within the area were not surveyed by either SOV or Quadrat.
-However, the habitats within the area are similar to habitats represented by Hill of Blairs SOV but the habitat mosaic within the area is less diverse and therefore is less likely to support as diverse breeding assemblage.
+However, the habitats within the area are similar to habitats represented by Hill of Blairs SOV but the habitat mosaic within the area is less diverse.
+Therefore, is less likely to support as diverse breeding assemblage.
 Local S15 High A large mosaic of conifer plantation woodland with pockets of semi-improved grassland, dense and scattered scrub and dry/wet dwarf scrub heath together with a large areas of bracken and a shallow fen that occupies the centre of the wood providing high value habitat to breeding birds.
-The majority of the habitats within the Habitat Area are composed of Hill of Blairs SOV and therefore the area is likely to support a similar breeding bird assemblage.
+The majority of the habitats within the Habitat Area are composed of Hill of Blairs SOV.
+Therefore, the area is likely to support a similar breeding bird assemblage.
 County S16 Low Improved grassland dominates this area.
 Soft rush dominated marshy grassland is present within the field.
 Trees and hedgerows are present within some of the fields and surrounding the area, as are dry stone walls.
-Habitats within the area were partially sampled by Quadrat SL-Bb05 which although not considered to be representative of the Habitat Area are similar in composition and therefore the area is likely to support a similar breeding assemblage.
+Habitats within the area were partially sampled by Quadrat SL-Bb05 which although not considered to be representative of the Habitat Area are similar in composition.
+Therefore, the area is likely to support a similar breeding assemblage.
 Local